-All right, the truth is that no one has ever given me a giant sapphire.
-It’s also true that most of us don’t expect our jewelry to be functional; we usually appreciate it for its beauty alone.
+Alright, the truth is that no one has ever gifted me a giant sapphire.
+It’s also true that most of us don’t expect our jewelry to do anything; that is, besides add sparkle and a certain attitude to our outfit and maybe to announce our marital status.

-Sometimes, however, jewelry surprises and delights us by doing something more than simply being beautiful.
-An aunt of mine has a ring that was given to her by her father back in the early 1970s.
-She adores the ring, partly for the sentimental connection it holds, but also because its a show-stopper!
+Sometimes, however, jewelry surprises and delights me by doing something more than simply being beautiful.
+My Aunt Betsy has a ring that was given to her by her father back in the early 1970s.
+She adores the ring, partly for the sentiment it holds, but also because its a real show-stopper!

-The ring was designed by Norman Teufel, and has two gold, diamond-studded hoops attached to the shank.
+The ring was designed by Norman Teufel, and has two gold, diamond-studded, square-shaped hoops attached to the shank.
 The hoops spin independent of each other, and Teufel used tiny ball bearings so that they glide smoothly around their axis.
-Because the hoops are different sizes, and are each anchored at their corners, they have an undulating motion that makes them appear to dance.
+Because the hoops are different sizes, and are each anchored at their corners, they have an undulating motion that makes them dance playfully around each other.

 It’s lovely.
 Take a look:

-Jewelry that does something is fun!
+Jewelry that does something is cool!
 Imagine a ring with a tiny compartment for a lock of hair (or a dose of poison!) or a heart locket, for example.
-And who doesn’t have a soft spot in their heart for a secret decoder ring?
+And who doesn’t have a soft spot for a secret decoder ring?

 Now there’s a functional piece of jewelry!
 On top of being an impressive union of science and art, it serves the function of making Jerram Husband of the Year.